Chelsea Patrick

 Bio:

-Originally from Long Island, New York, I am currently a sophomore at the NYU Tandon School of Engineering studying Business and Technology Management.
-My journey is fueled by an unwavering enthusiasm to harness the power of technology as a driving force behind corporate success.
+Originally from Long Island, New York, I am currently a senior at NYU Tandon School of Engineering, pursuing a B.S. in Business and Technology Management with a concentration in Finance.
+My journey is driven by a passion for leveraging technology to fuel corporate success, scale entrepreneurial ventures, and drive meaningful innovation.